databrary/design/ridir-16/narrative.md

 We have expanded and maintained the Datavyu video coding tool (13), held workshops to train researchers to code video, and written about best practices in behavioral video coding (22).
 The current proposal builds on and extends Databrary as described in detail below.
 *Intellectual Merit*.
-The investigators created infrastructure to enable the sharing and reuse of research videos in an open-source (23) web-based repository called Databrary (24), developed the Datavyu (13) video coding tool, and fostered a growing community researchers committed to video data sharing and reuse (42).
+The investigators created infrastructure to enable the sharing and reuse of research videos in an open-source (23) web-based repository called Databrary (24), maintained the Datavyu (13) video coding tool, and fostered a growing community researchers committed to video data sharing and reuse (42).
 Databrary and Datavyu deepen and accelerate the pace of discovery in developmental science by enabling researchers to view one another’s datasets, reanalyze them to test competing hypotheses, and address new questions beyond the scope of the original study.
 *Broader Impacts*.
 Databrary empowers developmental scientists especially from institutions with limited resources to support research, improves data management practices, and increases transparency in behavioral research.
-Our publications, regional and preconference workshops, and other venues with visibility are bringing this new, more communal view of developmental science to a larger audience.
+Our publications, regional and pre-conference workshops, and other venues with visibility are bringing this new, more communal view of developmental science to a larger audience.

 <!--I think there are more specific things we have to say here, as required by the GPG for grantees that have had prior nsf funding in the past five years.